 Is coronavirus in Hawaii?

-There are 641 reported COVID-19 patients in Hawaii as of this publishing (117 in Maui County with 6 deaths and 22 requiring hospitalization).
+There have been 1,757 reported COVID-19 cases in Hawaii as of this publishing (154 in Maui County with 6 deaths and 26 requiring hospitalization).
 We’ll keep this updated as Hawaii Coronavirus News comes in.
 How likely is it that Hawaii will have more cases soon?
 Likely.
-I’d bet that once testing is done more thoroughly, Hawaii will have an influx of cases (much like the rest of the world).
+I’d bet that once testing is done more thoroughly and visitors begin coming back, Hawaii will have an influx of cases (much like the rest of the world).
 Currently, every US state has reported cases, along with the District of Columbia, Puerto Rico, Guam, and the US Virgin Islands.